-Failed — I started the writing habit on 1st July and quickly started to struggle.
+Failed miserably — I started the writing habit on 1st July and quickly started to struggle.

 I was only able to keep up with the writing streak for 24 days.
 My ambitions were too high for my ability (reality).

-I had only just become comfortable with the idea of writing and publishing my work in March, and 3 months later, I stupidly decided to set this ridiculous goal for myself because I was inspired by other people’s writing habits and wanted to do the same.
+I had only just become comfortable with the idea of writing and publishing my work in the beginning of the year.
+3 months later, I stupidly decided to set this ridiculous goal for myself because I was inspired by other people’s writing habits (who have been writing/publishing a lot longer than I have) and I wanted to do the same.

 Develop new business aligned with me

-I managed to create an offer that I felt good about delivering in December, but still don’t have clients yet because I didn’t promote it much.
+I managed to create an offer that I felt good about delivering in December.

 The business model development, market research, audience profiling and messaging development work takes time to develop and refine.
 It’s an ongoing process.